-The ODFW Marine Reserves Program is responsible for leading the human dimensions research for Oregon’s marine reserves.
-We are working in collaboration with a variety of research partners.
-Here you can learn more about the research being conducted, or check out our 2017 Human Dimensions Monitoring Plan.
+The ODFW Marine Reserves Program oversees the human dimensions research of the reserves and works closely with a number of research partners.
+Here you can explore more about the research being conducted.
+We also welcome you to check out our 2017 Human Dimensions Monitoring Plan.

 What Do We Study?